tsnellgrove/dark_castle3/doc/to_do.md

 *** minor bug-fix ***

 - SOMEDAY / MAYBE:
+	- do we need user_input == secret word to trigger startup()?
+Can't we just pass boolean?
 	- TBD: does creature_state really have any value?
 Maybe build hedgehog state machine before pulling the plug on this one
 	- TBD: Could simplify 'give', remove description updates from give, and instead implement them as part of state machine?
 	- TBD: use __getattr__ and __setattr__ methods to make dict accessible as obj